BMClab/BMC/NOTEBOOK_CONVERSION_README.md

 # Jupyter to Marimo Notebook Conversion

-This document describes the conversion of all Jupyter notebooks in the `notebooks/` directory to Marimo notebooks.
+This document describes the conversion of Jupyter notebooks in the `notebooks/` directory to Marimo notebooks in `notebooks_marimo/`.

+The long-term direction for this repository is marimo-only notebook development.
+Existing Jupyter notebooks remain available during the transition, but new notebook work should target marimo unless there is a specific compatibility reason to use `.ipynb`.

 ## Overview